Millions across the South and central US brace for ice storm as officials urge staying off roads

 People are also reading…

-In Texas, residents in cities including Dallas, San Antonio and Austin can expect icy roads as well as some sleet Tuesday, when heavy rain and flash flooding are also possible in the eastern parts of the state.
+- Icing up to two-tenths of an inch may also be seen in Louisville, Kentucky, while Charleston, West Virginia, may see sleet up to an inch and ice up to a tenth of an inch.

+- The first wave of freezing rain will begin to weaken as it moves toward West Virginia by late morning.

-Amid such conditions, the governor has requested the state's emergency management division to increase its resources so it can be ready to respond through Thursday.
+In Texas, the governor asked the state's emergency management division to increase its resources so it can be ready to respond through Thursday.

-The storm has also led several school districts in the Dallas-Fort Worth area and Austin to close Tuesday, and more than 400 flights departing from Texas airports have been cancelled.
-Multiple roadways in Texas have also been shut down due to ice accumulation, according to the state's transportation department.
+Several school districts in the Dallas-Fort Worth area and Austin are closed Tuesday and more than 400 flights departing from Texas airports have been canceled.
+Some roadways in Texas have been shut down due to ice accumulation, according to the state's transportation department.

-As ice began forming on roads in Little Rock, Arkansas, the governor declared a state of emergency Monday and activated the winter weather support teams of the state's National Guard to be prepared in helping police in their response to the storm.
+In Arkansas, the governor declared a state of emergency Monday and activated the winter weather support teams of the state's National Guard to be prepared to help respond to the storm.

 "I encourage Arkansans who are experiencing winter weather to avoid travel if possible and heed the warnings of local officials," Gov. Sarah Huckabee Sanders said on Twitter.